sheapa/tictactoe/README.md

-# Tic Tac Toe build in React
+# Tic Tac Toe Built In React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).